-Multi-Device Development Certificate
+Multi-Device Development Certificate (also referred to as Full Stack Development certificate)

 You know mobile devices are integral to our lives.
 In just 16 weeks, you can be developing mobile and desktop applications when you earn a Multi-Device Development certificate from Indiana University through our school.